How Long Does IT Take to Get a Masters Degree?

 Distance Learning: 2 Years

 Many schools offer online master's programs, allowing students to work at their own pace without having to travel to campus.
 Other schools may provide a mixture of distance learning with classroom lab work and/or on-site classes.
 This type of program is called a hybrid or blended program.
-Students are generally required to complete distance learning and blended programs in two years.
+Students are generally able to complete distance learning and blended programs in two years.

 Students use e-mail, chat and online forms to complete assignments.
 Professors of online master's programs strictly monitor student communications and offer feedback and instruction daily.
 Online students may be required to take Internet-based, on-campus or proctored exams.
 Graduate programs that require on-site internships may provide coursework online with a specified semester or time period allotted for hands-on experience.
 Depending on the program, schools often assert that distance learning takes the same amount of time as the on-campus equivalent.